Meaning of Dissolution of Partnership Firm

-(i) In repay the debts of the firm to the third parties;
+(i) In repaying the debts of the firm to the third parties;

-(ii) In paying each partner proportionately what’s thanks to him/her from the firm for advances as distinguished from capital (i.e. partner’ loan);
+(ii) In paying each partner proportionately what’s thanks to him/her from the firm for advances as distinguished from capital (i.e. partner’s loan);

 (iii) In paying to every partner proportionately what’s thanks to him on account of capital; and

-Thus, the quantity realised from assets alongside a contribution from partners, if required, shall be utilised first to pay off the surface liabilities of the firm like creditors, loans, bank overdraft, bill payables, etc. (it may be noted that secured loans have preference over the unsecured loans); the balance should be applied to repay loans and advances made by the partners to the firm. (in case the balance amount isn’t adequate enough to pay off such loans and advances, they are to be paid proportionately); and balance, if any is to be utilised in settlement of the capital account balances, after adjusting all profits and losses.
+Thus, the quantity realized from assets alongside a contribution from partners, if required, shall be utilized first to pay off the surface liabilities of the firm like creditors, loans, bank overdrafts, bill payables, etc. (it may be noted that secured loans have preference over the unsecured loans); the balance should be applied to repay loans and advances made by the partners to the firm. (in case the balance amount isn’t adequate enough to pay off such loans and advances, they are to be paid proportionately); and balance, if any is to be utilized in the settlement of the capital account balances, after adjusting all profits and losses.

 It may be noted that the personal property of the partner doesn’t include the private properties of his wife and youngsters.
 Thus, if the assets of the firm aren’t adequate enough to pay off the firm’s liabilities, the partners need to contribute out of their net private assets (private assets minus private liabilities).

 Hence, all assets (other than taking advantage of hand bank balance and fictitious assets, if any), and all external liabilities are transferred to the present account.
-It also records the sale of assets, and payment of liabilities and relocation expenses.
-The balance during this account is termed as profit or loss on realisation which is transferred to partners’ capital accounts in their share ratio.
+It also records the sale of assets and payment of liabilities and relocation expenses.
+The balance during this account is termed as profit or loss on realization which is transferred to partners’ capital accounts in their share ratio.